uthpalaherath/uthpalaherath.github.io/_posts/2024-09-20-Atomate2-workflows-for-FHI-aims.md

 # Running locally

 The following script is used to run a relaxation calculation locally.
-Set `species_dir` to point to the FHI-aims `species_defaults` directory.

 `si_relax.py:`
 ```python